 Born in Northumberland and brought up in Newcastle-upon-Tyne, I have lived in the North East for most of my life.
-I completed my first degree in geography at Lancaster University and PhD at the University of Edinburgh, then worked as a lecturer in geography at Northumbria University before moving to Durham in 2000.
-Here, I teach at undergraduate level, supervise PhD students, and am Co-Director of the Centre for Social Justice and Community Action.
+I completed my first degree in geography at Lancaster University and PhD at the University of Edinburgh, then worked as a Lecturer in Geography at Northumbria University before moving to Durham in 2000.
+Here, I teach at undergraduate level, supervise PhD students, and serve as Director of Education for the Geography programmes, and Co-Director of the Centre for Social Justice and Community Action.

 I'm a social geographer whose research is informed by feminist and participatory theory and practice.
 I work on a range of issues around fear, violence and community safety; emotions and geopolitics; and participatory practice, politics, theory and activism.

 My research, teaching and public engagement activities are underpinned by a commitment to social justice.
 Recently I've worked on a number of participatory action research projects in the North East, with partners including refugee-led organisations, youth groups, Rivers Trusts and survivors of violence.